jsCow/jscow-textfield/README.md

 ## License

-`jscow-???` is licensed under the GNU GPL.
+`jscow-textfield` is licensed under the GNU GPL.